aspose-barcode/aspose-barcode-reference-tutorials/barcode/english/net/one-dimensional-barcode-types/one-dimensional-databar-row-column-configuration/_index.md

 2. Set `DataBar.Columns` to **4** to force four columns.
 3. Save the image as **DatabarCols4.png**.

-## Step 3: Setting the Number of Rows
+## Step 3: setting the number of rows

 If you need a taller barcode, you can adjust the row count instead: